 Limitations of DOHSA Compensation

-The DOHSA does not cover all costs related to the deceased or to all family members of that worker.
-An ex-spouse is not entitled to recover any damages, nor are adult children not living at home.
-Dependent children may receive compensation until they are 18 or longer if they attend college or another higher education institution.
+- Dependent children may receive compensation until they are 18 or longer if they attend college or another higher education institution.

-There is also a statute of limitations for making a claim under this act.
-A claim must be made within three years of the fatal accident.
-The process of determining negligence and of calculating lost wages and other factors to decide on compensation are complicated and take time.
 For this reason, if you need to file a DOHSA claim, it is recommended that you do it as soon after the death as possible.

 DOHSA and Contributory Negligence

 In situations in which the deceased was negligent in the accident in some way, dependent family members are not denied compensation.
-The negligence on the part of the deceased that contributed to his or her death is considered, though.
-It can cause the amount of damages recovered by dependents to be reduced from what it would have been if the deceased was found not to be negligent.
+The negligence on the part of the deceased that contributed to their death is considered when compensation is determined.